chanulee/cote/README.md

 In the Korean language, Hangeul, there's a phrase, "대화를 꽃피우다," which translates to 'blooming the conversation.'
 It's a beautiful term that likens a conversation to a flower.

 With this ‘côte’ in the room, it can subtly make the space more vibrant and delightful.
-## 1. Features
+## 1. File Directory
-- OSC Communication (visionOSC - oF - wekinator - oF)
-- Multiple OSC inputs
-- OSC input parsing
-- Serial Communication (oF - Arduino)
-- Motor Control
-- Higher resolution
-- Mapping
+- appendix
-- Breathing motion
+- testcode
-- Blooming motion
+- demonov01
 ## 2. Specimen
 ### 2-1.
 Hardware
 Check out fritzing file for more information.